chadwithuhc/UI-Styleguide/docs/apprehensions.md

 #### "But dashes suck"

-You're free to omit them and just use regular words, but keep the rest of the ideas in place (components, elements, variants).
+You're free to omit them and just use regular words, but keep the rest of the ideas in place (components, elements, modifiers).

 #### "But I can't think of 2 words!"